digicatapult/sqnc-documentation/README.md

 ## Lingo

 The world of `Blockchain` and `Substrate` is full of lingo.
-Here's our glossary of what we mean by some of these terms in the context of `DSCP`:
+Here's our glossary of what we mean by some of these terms in the context of `SQNC`:

 | Term                 | Means                                                                                                                                                                                                  |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |